-Instructions for Petition for Nonimmigrant Worker: H-2A Classification
+Instructions for Petition for a Nonimmigrant Worker: H-2B Classification

-Form I-129H2A OMB No. 1615-xxxx

-Department of Homeland Security
+Department of Homeland Security U.S. Citizenship and Immigration Services USCIS Form I-129H2B OMB No. 1615-xxxx Expires xx/xx/20xx

-Expires xx/xx/2019

-USCIS

-The Purpose of Form I-129H2A
+Purpose of Form I-129H2B

-This form is used by an employer to petition U.S. Citizenship and Immigration Services (USCIS) for an alien beneficiary to come temporarily to the United States as a nonimmigrant to perform agricultural services or labor.
+This form is used by an employer or agent to petition U.S. Citizenship and Immigration Services (USCIS) for a noncitizen to come temporarily to the United States as a nonimmigrant to perform nonagricultural services or labor.

-Form I-129H2A consists of the:
+Form I-129H2B consists of the:

-- 1. Basic petition;

-- 2. H-2A Named Worker Attachment (required when more than one named beneficiary is included in the petition); and
+- 1. Basic petition; and - 2.
+H-2B Named Worker Attachment (required when more than one named beneficiary is included in the petition).

-- 3. Joint Employer Supplement.

-Who May File Form I-129?
+Who May File Form I-129H2B?

 General.
-A U.S. employer or the employer's agent may file this form and applicable supplements to classify an alien as a temporary agricultural worker in the H-2A nonimmigrant classification.
-An association of U.S. agricultural producers may also file this form when named as a joint employer on the temporary labor certification.
+A U.S. employer, a U.S. agent, or a foreign employer filing through a U.S. agent may file this form and applicable supplements to classify a non-citizen as a temporary nonagricultural worker in the H-2B nonimmigrant classification.